hbc/knowledgebase/bcbio_chip_userstory_draft.md

 If you are not sure which to use, it is best to begin with narrow.

-#### 1.4 The antibody column for experienced users

-If you are using one of the following chips:

-    'h3f3a', 'h3k27me3', 'h3k36me3', 'h3k4me1', 'h3k79me2'
-    'h3k79me3', 'h3k9me1', 'h3k9me2', 'h4k20me1', 'h3k9me3'
-    'h2afz', 'h3ac', 'h3k27ac', 'h3k4me2', 'h3k4me3', 'h3k9ac'

-You can directly add the chip to the `antibody` colum and bcbio will correctly call broad or narrow peaks.
-If you are using a different antibody you MUST add broad or narrow depending on whether you want broad or narrow peaks. **If bcbio does not have a value in the `antibody` column narrow peaks will be called.**
+Alternatively, you can directly specify the histone modification (values above) in the `antibody` colum and bcbio will correctly assign broad or narrow peaks.
+If you are using a different antibody you MUST add the broad or narrow value. **If bcbio does not have a value in the `antibody` column narrow peaks will be called.**

 ### 2. Generate YAML config file for analysis